vmware-archive/postfacto/deployment/helm/README.md

 ## Building the chart

-To build and run the chart locally, follow the following steps
+To build the chart locally, follow the following steps

 1. Install Helm CLI (version 3+)
 1. Add stable chart repository to helm